Please ensure Javascript is enabled for purposes of website accessibility

 His journey began with homeless youth at KidsTLC, followed by roles at Artists Helping the Homeless and Reconciliation Services.
 At the Veterans Community Project, he managed a village of 49 tiny homes and helped over 100 veterans secure permanent housing.
 Committed to sustainable housing development, Josh continues working toward a functional end to homelessness in Kansas City.

 Paul Webster is a recognized subject matter expert on homelessness and government initiatives aimed at reducing the number of people experiencing homelessness.
-He currently serves as the Executive Director of the LA Alliance for Human Rights, a grassroots organization that successfully litigated against the City and County of Los Angeles for their inadequate response to the homelessness crisis.
-He is also a Visiting Fellow with the Cicero Institute.
+He currently serves as the executive director of the LA Alliance for Human Rights, a grassroots organization that successfully litigated against the City and County of Los Angeles for their inadequate response to the homelessness crisis.
+He is also a visiting fellow with the Cicero Institute.

-Previously, Paul held the position of Senior Policy Advisor at the U.S. Department of Housing and Urban Development (HUD), where he specialized in homelessness assistance programs and the agency’s response to the COVID-19 pandemic.
+Previously, Paul held the position of senior policy advisor at the U.S. Department of Housing and Urban Development (HUD), where he specialized in homelessness assistance programs and the agency’s response to the COVID-19 pandemic.

 Paul’s dedication to combating homelessness began during his tenure as Vice President of Public Policy at the San Diego Regional Chamber of Commerce, followed by his role as Vice President of Solutions for Change, a San Diego County-based program focused on supporting homeless families.
 Over the years, Paul has advocated at the programmatic, municipal, county, regional, state, and federal levels, working to improve public policies related to homelessness, public safety, mental health, substance use disorders, and affordable housing.

-Paul holds a Bachelor’s degree in Communication from California State University, Long Beach, and a Master’s degree in Public Policy from the University of Southern California.
+Paul holds a Bachelor’s degree in communication from California State University, Long Beach, and a Master’s degree in public policy from the University of Southern California.
 He resides in northern San Diego County.

 Thank You to Our Season Sponsors